Best Coolers for Camping of 2024

 Which cooler keeps ice the longest?

 A lot of factors play into ice retention including your ice-to-goodies ratio, the temperature outside, pre-chilling, the size of your cooler.
 But all in all, we’ve found that the Yeti Tundra seems to win nearly every ice-retention test.
-That being said, coolers like the Otterbox Venture and the Calcutta Renegade scored very well in ice-retention tests, and in some sizes, even beat the Yeti Tundra.
+That being said, coolers like the Calcutta Renegade scored very well in ice-retention tests, and in some sizes, even beat the Yeti Tundra.

 What you’re looking for is the type and thickness of the insulation.
 The Yeti and Calcutta use thick insulation rated to an industrial-grade similar to that used in professional kitchens.